-The Morton Laboratory has as its research focus three projects which can be grouped under the area of human genetics.
+The Morton Laboratory (http://mortonlab.bwh.harvard.edu/) has as its research focus three projects which can be grouped under the area of human genetics.
 One effort underway is to identify and characterize genes involved in uterine leiomyomata (http://www.fibroids.net).
 These benign smooth muscle tumors are the most common indication for hysterectomy and provide a valuable system for dissecting critical molecular events that discriminate benign from malignant neoplasms.
-A consortium genome wide analysis (FIBROGENE) is being performed to identify genes which predispose women to develop these tumors.
+A consortium genome wide association study (FibroGENE) is being performed to identify genes which predispose women to develop these tumors.
 Another ongoing project is to clone and characterize genes involved in hearing and to develop mouse models for human hearing disorders (http://hearing.bwh.harvard.edu).
-Naturally occurring apparently balanced human chromosome rearrangements found in association with congenital anomalies are being used to identify genes critical in human development (http://dgap.harvard.edu).
-Various evolving genomics resources are being developed including a haplosufficiency map for the human genome.
+Naturally occurring apparently balanced human chromosome rearrangements found in association with congenital anomalies are being used to identify genes critical in human development in the Developmental Genome Anatomy Project (DGAP) (http://dgap.harvard.edu).